 - Demonstrated combination of strong problem solving skills, high creativity and attention to detail

 - Demonstrated interest and commitment toward understanding and collaborating with experimental, simulation and theory teams

 - Demonstrated strong communication skills, especially in interdisciplinary teams

 - Ability to operate in a fast-paced environment and manage multiple competing priorities

 Preferred qualifications and experience

-Our values are everything.
+Our values are important.
 They are fundamental and lay the foundation for culture at Xanadu.
 Learn more about our values here.